This page describes how to view, update, and delete

 To get details of a single transport, use the

-gcloud beta network-connectivity transports describe command.
+gcloud network-connectivity transports describe command.

-gcloud beta network-connectivity transports describe TRANSPORT_NAME \
+gcloud network-connectivity transports describe TRANSPORT_NAME \

 --region=LOCATION